The elliptic Hall algebra and the equivariant K-theory of the Hilbert scheme of $\mathbb{A}^2$: Combinatorics

-\textbf{Claim.} \textit{The following identity holds (in the field of rational functions in the variables involved)}

-\textit{Proof of claim.} Let us denote by $A_{r,s}=A_{r,s}(x_i,x'_i,u_i,u'_i)$ the r.h.s of (\ref{E:vert8}).
-This is a rational function of degree one, whose poles are of order at most one and are located along the hyperplanes $x_i=x_j, u'_i=u'_j$ and $u'_i=x_j$ for $i \neq j$.
-A simple calculation shows that the residues of $A_{r,s}$ vanish along all these hyperplanes, hence $A_{r,s}$ is in fact a polynomial in the variables $x_i, x'_i, u_i, u'_i$ which we may write as
+\paragraph{\textbf{A.2.
+Proof of Claim \ref{claim:5.4}}} Let us denote by $A_{r,s}=A_{r,s}(x_i,x'_i,u_i,u'_i)$ the right hand side of \eqref{E:vert8}.
+This is a rational function of degree one, whose poles are of order at most one and are located along the hyperplanes $x_i=x_j$, $u'_i=u'_j$ and $u'_i=x_j$ for $i \neq j$.
+A simple calculation shows that the residues of $A_{r,s}$ vanish along all these hyperplanes, hence $A_{r,s}$ is in fact a polynomial in the variables $x_i,$ $x'_i,$ $u_i,$ $u'_i$ which we may write as